 You can use an existing network component to add an NSX network to the design canvas and configure its settings for use with vSphere machine components and Software or XaaS components that pertain to vSphere.

-You can add multiple network and security components to the blueprint design canvas.
+You can add multiple network and security components to the design canvas.

-For machine components that do not have a Network or Security tab, you can add network and security custom properties, such as VirtualMachine.Network0.Name, to their Properties tab in the blueprint canvas.
-However, NSX load balancer properties are only applicable to vSphere machines.
+For machine components that do not have a Network or Security tab, you can add network and security custom properties, such as VirtualMachine.Network0.Name, to their Properties tab in the design canvas.
+NSX network, security, and load balancer properties are only applicable to vSphere machines.

 Create and configure network settings for NSX.
 See Checklist for Preparing NSX Network and Security Configuration and NSX Administration Guide.